 42. EXPLANATION FOR RECLASSIFICATIONS RELATIVE TO BASIS PERIOD REPORT

-PannErgy Plc. did not change the figures in the basis annual report; the base figures of this report are identical with the data in the year 2019 annual report.
+PannErgy Plc. did not change the figures in the 2020 annual report; except for the items below.
+The base figures of this report are identical with the data in the year 2020 annual report.